 You should also plan to participate in the information sessions and writing workshops listed in the Events section of this website.
 After you have collected your thoughts, contact Cornell’s advisor for that program.
 Some fellowships require an on-campus interview of the candidate by a panel drawn from the faculty, and further interviews at an off-campus site should you advance in the competition.
 Although we will work to schedule "practice" interviews for candidates who have applied to such programs, you should make an effort to engage in conversations with faculty you know, your academic advisor, and the scholarship advisor to hone your ability to express yourself and "think on your feet".

-If after exploring the opportunities presented on these pages you do not find one that fits you, there are many other opportunities that are not listed specifically here.
-Download the list of Scholarships for International Students - these opportunities are not limited to international students, but allow international students to apply.
-The staff of the Cornell Fellows Program may be able to direct you to additional fellowships/scholarships, and the staff of the Career Engagement Center can guide you to numerous opportunities in your area(s) of interest.
+The staff of the Cornell Fellows Program may be able to direct you to additional fellowships/scholarships, and the staff of the Berry Career Institute can guide you to numerous opportunities in your area(s) of interest.